UntitledsTakenNOOOO/dehacked-attack/pk3-attack/README.txt

 * Shadow Spirit: The aforementioned spiritual creatures summoned by the Shadow Imp.
 They do not spawn naturally.

 JENESIS (Jimmy, 2011):
 * Mutant Gateway Technician: Possessing a whole 90 HP, these are rather durable variants of the shotgunner.
+Spawns with chaingunners.
-	* Change: Drops a shotgun (it drops only a clip in the original Jenesis) to maintain consistency with it's weapon of choice.
+	* Change: Drops a shotgun (it drops only a clip in the original Jenesis) to maintain consistency with its weapon of choice.

 LUNATIC (skillsaw, 2011):
 * Plasma Zombie: A Zombie that can fire arachnotron plasma in bursts of three.
 Spawns with shotgunners.